AmrYasserSaber/Project-3/README.md

 ## Step 1: Provision AWS Services

 1. Provision a publicly available RDS database running Postgres in AWS.
-You can access the AWS RDS console [here](https://us-east-1.console.aws.amazon.com/rds/home?region=us-east-1#database:id=database-1;is-cluster=false).
+You can access the AWS RDS console [here](https://us-east-1.console.aws.amazon.com/rds/home?region=us-east-1#database:id=database-1;is-cluster=false)(The application isn't hosted at the current time).

 2. Provision an S3 bucket for hosting the uploaded files.
-You can access the AWS S3 console [here](https://s3.console.aws.amazon.com/s3/buckets/udagram0512?region=us-east-1&tab=objects).
+You can access the AWS S3 console [here](https://s3.console.aws.amazon.com/s3/buckets/udagram0512?region=us-east-1&tab=objects)(The application isn't hosted at the current time).

 3. Export the necessary environment variables or use a package like dotenv to manage them.